This Gluten Free Lemon Loaf Cake is a citrusy explosion, and I imagine it’s just as good, if not better, than the original!

 Instructions

-- Preheat oven to 325° F. Grease two 8½ by 4-inch loaf pans and line them with parchment paper, overhanging on opposite sides (for easy removal of loaf cakes).
+- Preheat oven to 325° F. Grease an 8½ by 4-inch loaf pan and line it with parchment paper, overhanging on opposite sides (for easy removal).

 Make Glaze